 Hidradenitis suppurativa (HS) is an inflammatory skin condition that can cause lumps to form under the skin.
-Laser- and light-based therapies are becoming more and more common as a treatment option for HS.
+Laser hair removal therapies are possible treatment options for HS.

 HS can be painful and worsen over time.
 Treatments, which range from antibiotics to surgery, may be effective at reducing inflammation and lesion activity.
 However, they are only partially successful in preventing future recurrences and slowing the progression of the condition.